Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.3 Discuss the importance of personal virtue, good character, and ethical behavior in a democracy.

-- Copy of the book The Empty Pot, by Demi (see Bibliographic References).
+- Copy of the book The Empty Pot by Demi

 - Demi.
 The Empty Pot.
 New York: Henry Holt and Company, Inc., 1990.